Hypnotize Camp Posse (album)

-Three 6 Mafia Presents: Hypnotize Camp Posse is the self-titled first-and-only studio album by Hypnotize Camp Posse, a collaboration of Three 6 Mafia with members of its label, Hypnotize Minds.
+Hypnotize Camp Posse is the only studio album by American hip-hop group the Hypnotize Camp Posse, a collaboration between Three 6 Mafia and members of its label, Hypnotize Minds.
 The Hypnotize Camp Posse group is essentially a larger or "broader" form of Three 6 Mafia, as it includes all the members of Three 6 Mafia as well as all the artists signed to Hypnotize Minds.
 All the artists featured on the album were Hypnotize Minds artists with the exception of guest artist Pastor Troy, a member of the Atlanta-based group D.S.G.B.
 (Down South Georgia Boys).
-The album was released by Loud Records and Hypnotize Minds on January 25, 2000 and distributed through RED Distribution.
+The album was released by Loud Records and Hypnotize Minds on January 25, 2000, and distributed through RED Distribution.

 On February 12, 2000, the album debuted at #1 on the US Billboard Independent Albums chart.